phipsrick/GA2024_1/README.md

 | Maria      | xxx    | xxx    |
 | Myrto      | xxx    | xxx    |
 | Philipp Rickert | s2487632 | phipsrick |

+We declare that all group members contributed equally to all project tasks so that we receive a group grade instead of individual grades.